-Rock Star EP by Specimen A w/ Interview – OFFICIAL MUSIC VIDEO
+Rock Star EP by Specimen A – OUT NOW

 After the last few releases that Specimen A have unleashed onto the planet we have seen quite a bit of variety in comparison to how the forthcoming ‘Rock Star EP’ is in comparison to the hugely successful ‘Forgot About Breaks’ which was released just a couple of years ago.
 The progression has seen the act; develop, learn, and learn to develop.
 So with this intake of experience combined with their own classical training in their upbringing, are we now looking at a new Specimen A?
 I had a chat with Phil Jones about the upcoming barrage of beats, tunes past and present and whether he likes his music to be clean or not.

 Yes!
 I was born on a 13, so it has to be my year if only in a superstitious way.

 A lot of attention seems to be surrounding your work recently – mass increase in Soundcloud followers hitting almost a quarter of a million – do you think coming away from the Breaks scene your work is now being more appreciated?

 I like to think that all of my work was appreciated.
 If anything the Breaks fans probably appreciate us more now than they did then.
 As for new followers on Soundcloud, I did post online that we got massive support from Soundcloud as they featured our profile to new members.
 We were kicking around 35 to 40 thousand and then we just started gaining them rapidly.
 We had to know why and that was the answer.
 As much as I would like to say it’s all due to my music, they helped us massively with that.